catalystneuro/ecogVIS/README.md

 ### High Gamma
-Estimation of high gamma analytic amplitude, with user-defined specific bands.
+Estimation of high gamma analytic amplitude, with the average of user-defined specific bands.
+The results are saved as a [TimeSeries](https://pynwb.readthedocs.io/en/stable/pynwb.base.html#pynwb.base.TimeSeries) object, named 'high_gamma', in the `processing` group of the current or of a new NWB file.

 ### Event-Related Potential
 Grid visualization of ERP calculated in reference to:
 - Stimulus (speaker) or response (microphone) time intervals
 - Onset or offset points

-The grid item are coloured to mark specific cortical areas and can be rotated to correspond anatomically to them.
+The grid items are coloured to mark specific cortical areas and can be rotated to correspond anatomically to them.
 Emphasis can be given to specific areas of interest and double-clicking an item allows for fast inspection of the single electrode's ERP in detail.

 ### Periodograms